France, Brazil, and the United States: Learn about Darius Milhaud’s major musical inspirations.

-Now that we have reached the end of February, it’s time to let you know about new materials available from the NLS Music Section.
+It is the end of July, and it’s time to let you know about the new audio and braille scores now available on BARD.